learn-co-curriculum/dsc-capstone-submissions-online/README.md

 3. Save the page as a PDF using the browser's Print functionality ([Google Chrome Save to PDF instructions](https://www.wikihow.com/Save-a-Web-Page-as-a-PDF-in-Google-Chrome))
 4. Give it a short descriptive file name (e.g. `notebook.pdf`).

+If you have difficulty creating a PDF version of your notebook, you can use [this tool](https://htmtopdf.herokuapp.com/ipynbviewer/) instead.
+Set the ‘Results Format’ to “HTML + PDF”.
+Then click ‘View and Convert’.
+Once it’s done, you should see links to .html and .pdf versions above the ‘View and Convert’ button.

 ### PDF Submission in Canvas

 You will need to submit all three PDF files as a single submission: